 How to Effectively Establish Yourself as a Web Hosting Reseller

-You want to become a web hosting reseller, right?
+So you want to become a web hosting reseller?
 We’ll start with the basics.
 Let’s assume you’re an entrepreneurial new web designer or marketer.
 You’re just getting started in the industry and you’re trying to make it on your own by establishing your own business.
 Or, maybe, you already work for a firm and you’re looking to moonlight by setting up your own small side business.
 No matter what specific situation you’re in, you want to maximize your income.
 In order to do that, you’re going to need to establish both active and passive types of income.

 Active vs Passive